-Yeh Ping-cheng
+Yeh Bing-cheng

 PaGamO: Wrapping Textbooks in a Game

-From Tools to the Battlefield of Ideas
+From a Tool to a Battlefield of Ideas

 Further Reading:

-• Audrey Tang (唐鳳) — the intersection of digital governance and educational innovation
+• Audrey Tang — The intersection of digital governance and educational innovation

 References